Mamadi Diakite

-Mamadi Diakite (born January 21, 1997) is a Guinean professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA), on a two-way contract with the Cleveland Charge of the NBA G League.
-He played college basketball for the Virginia Cavaliers, with whom he won an NCAA National Championship in 2019.
+Mamadi Diakite (born January 21, 1997) is a Guinean professional basketball player for Baskonia of the Spanish Liga ACB and the EuroLeague.
+He played college basketball for the Virginia Cavaliers, with whom he won an NCAA national championship in 2019.
+He also won an NBA championship with the Milwaukee Bucks in 2021.

-Diakite signed with the Milwaukee Bucks in November 2020 after going undrafted in the 2020 NBA draft.
-During his rookie season with the Bucks, he won an NBA championship.
-He also won an NBA G League championship with the Lakeland Magic.
-In January 2022, Diakite signed multiple hardship deals with the Thunder.

 Early life

 Diakite was born in Conakry, Guinea to Aboubacar Sidiki Diakite and Aminata Kaba and was raised as a Muslim.
 His father was the health inspector general of Guinea and his mother was an obstetrician.
 Diakite grew up playing soccer in streets and parks but later started playing basketball because of his height and athleticism.
 Due to the lack of basketball opportunities in Guinea, he tried to draw attention from the United States through Facebook.
 As a result, Diakite was contacted by Hassan Fofana, a Guinea native and former college basketball player, and with his help joined Blue Ridge School, a boarding school in Saint George, Virginia.